Harrix/Harrix-CodeStyle/code-styles/style__git.md

 All commits must start with the specified prefixes.

-All commits related to the documentation should start with `Docs` with its description (but this is not necessary).
-But if the repository itself is documentation, the prefix `Docs` in the commit names is not needed.

 Do not end the subject line with a period.

 Do not use articles.
 Explanations: [link](https://www.reddit.com/r/git/comments/7gjhpd/using_an_article_in_a_commit_message/) and [link](https://english.stackexchange.com/questions/38759/dropping-articles-in-the-title-of-an-article-or-a-section-or-in-the-caption-o).